troglobit/libuev/README.md

 create an *event context*, achieved by calling `uev_init()` with a pointer to a local `uev_ctx_t` variable.

-Events are monitored by watchers in libuEv.
+Events are monitored by watchers in [libuEv].
 A watcher is nothing more than a mechnism that polls a file descriptor.
 Register a watcher with a callback to the event context by passing the `uev_ctx_t` variable, along with an `uev_t` variable to each event's `_init()` function.

 When all watchers are registered call the event loop with `uev_run()` and the argument to the event context.
-The `flags` parameter is slightly mysterious, but can be used to integrate libuEv into another event loop.
+The `flags` parameter is slightly mysterious, but can be used to integrate [libuEv] into another event loop.
 With `flags` set to `UEV_ONCE` the event loop returns after having served the first event.
 If `flags` is set to `UEV_ONCE | UEV_NONBLOCK` the event loop returns immediately if no event is available.